Updated June 5, 2023

 1. Be an active listener

 Have you felt like talking to a wall while communicating with someone at work?
 It is an annoying experience to not be heard, but we should avoid doing likewise with others.
-Keeping the communication interactive, will strengthen your relationship with the person and leave a good impression on him.
-During the conversation, give immediate feedback by nodding or making verbal affirmations like “yes,” and be open to their feedback as well.
+Keeping the communication interactive will strengthen your relationship with the person and leave a good impression on him.
+During the conversation, give immediate feedback by nodding or making verbal affirmations like “yes,” and be open to their feedback.

 2. Avoid disruptions and negative questions